leahneukirchen/nitro/README.md

   of the `run` process (or -1 if it was killed by a signal) and the signal that killed it (or 0, if it exited regularly).
 - `log`, a symlink to another service directory.
-  The standard output of `run` is connected to the standard input of the service under `log` by a pipe.
+  The standard output of `setup`, `run`, and `finish` is connected to the standard input of the service under `log` by a pipe.
 You can chain these for reliable and supervised log processing.
 - `down`, an optional file that causes nitro to not bring up this service by default.
 - Service directories ending with `@` are ignored; they can be used